 Second, depending on your income, there may be an opportunity to capital gain harvest.
 The media talks a lot about capital loss harvesting by taking investment losses to offset gains.
 However, depending on your tax situation and long-term plan, it may make sense to deliberately realize capital gains at no tax.
 Deciding to do this should be analyzed in conjunction with possibly taking more IRA income.

 Lastly, some states, like New Hampshire, have a special interest and dividends tax.
 Unlike Massachusetts, New Hampshire only taxes income on interest and dividends over a certain threshold.
-If you live in New Hampshire and move more investments into income-producing ones, you may be subject to dividends and interest tax when you weren’t in previous years.
+If you live in New Hampshire and move more investments into income-producing ones, you may be subject to interest and dividends tax when you weren’t in previous years.
 Of course, income derived from assets held in a retirement account is still not subject to this tax, just interest and dividends in nonretirement accounts.

 While not technically a tax in retirement, estate taxes are important to consider when it comes to legacy planning, which is often done in retirement.
 Estate taxes used to be a much larger concern for retirees, but in recent years, and especially after 2018, the exemption limits have exploded.
 For 2022, the exemption amount per person is $12,060,000 (double that for married individuals)!
 This makes it so only a minority of people will be subject to federal estate taxes.

-However, it is important for retirees to keep an eye on this because there is talk of these limits reducing.
+However, it is important for retirees to keep an eye on this because there is talk of these limits being reduced.
 Many retirements will last 20 years or longer, and as recently as the year 2000, the estate tax exemption was only $675,000.
 While most won’t be subject to these taxes today, there is a possibility that if the laws change, many people will be subject to this tax in the future.

 Although the federal limits are currently enormously high, that is not necessarily true for state estate taxes.
-Many states, like Massachusetts, have their own estate tax limits, and their exemption may be much lower.
+A few states, like Massachusetts, have their own estate tax limits, and their exemption may be much lower.
 For Massachusetts, the estate tax kicks in for estates starting at $1,000,000.
 While that may seem like a large estate, it’s important to remember that it also includes your home.
-With real estate prices skyrocketing in recent years, if you own a home and even a modest retirement account and investment portfolio, there is a good possibility that you may owe estate taxes in Massachusetts.
+With real estate prices skyrocketing in recent years, if you own a home and even a modest retirement account and investment portfolio, there is a good possibility that you may owe estate taxes if you live in Massachusetts.

 Retirement Tax-Planning Strategies